Syslifters/reptor/docs/docs/api-models.md

 These are models returned for endpoints by the SysReptor API.
 Please note that the SysReptor API is still unstable and might change in the future.

-::: reptor.api.models.User
+::: from reptor.models.User

-::: reptor.api.models.Finding
+::: from reptor.models.Finding

-::: reptor.api.models.FindingData
+::: from reptor.models.FindingData

-::: reptor.api.models.FindingTemplate
+::: from reptor.models.FindingTemplate

-::: reptor.api.models.Note
+::: from reptor.models.Note

-::: reptor.api.models.ProjectDesignField
+::: from reptor.models.ProjectDesignField
-::: reptor.api.models.ProjectFieldTypes
+::: from reptor.models.ProjectFieldTypes
-::: reptor.api.models.ProjectDesign
+::: from reptor.models.ProjectDesign

-::: reptor.api.models.Project
+::: from reptor.models.Project